 A Roadmap for Multi-State Cooperation on Offshore Wind Development

-Massachusetts, New York, and Rhode Island are working together, assisted by the Clean Energy States Alliance (CESA), to develop a regional offshore wind roadmap.
-The participating agencies in this collaborative project are the Massachusetts Clean Energy Center, the Massachusetts Department of Energy Resources, the New York State Energy Research and Development Authority (NYSERDA), and the Rhode Island Office of Energy Resources.
-CESA is playing a coordinating role.
+In 2016 and 2017, the Clean Energy States Alliance (CESA) coordinated a regional offshore wind roadmap project with Massachusetts, New York, and Rhode Island.
+The participating agencies in this collaborative project were the Massachusetts Clean Energy Center, the Massachusetts Department of Energy Resources, the New York State Energy Research and Development Authority (NYSERDA), and the Rhode Island Office of Energy Resources.
+CESA played a coordinating role.

-Together, the states are exploring the potential for mutual action to develop offshore wind at the scale necessary to reduce costs by achieving economies of scale and establishing a regional supply chain.
-The states will each evaluate their state’s individual objectives and the objectives of the region to scope out a near-term and long-term pipeline of projects on a regional scale using several possible penetration scenarios.
-They will quantify the potential cost reductions from these pipeline scenarios.
-A final product of the project will be a Regional Roadmap for follow-up action.
+In 2015, several states in the Northeast decided to explore the potential for mutual action to develop offshore wind at the scale necessary to reduce costs by achieving economies of scale and establishing a regional supply chain.
+The states agreed to work together to develop a series of analytical reports and a regional roadmap to identify each state’s individual objectives and the objectives of the region to scope out a near-term and long-term pipeline of projects using several possible penetration scenarios.
+The final product of the project will be an internal Regional Roadmap for follow-up action.

 The participating states commissioned a series of analytical work products.
 Three reports were released publicly on November 2, 2017.